Omar Deghayes: Disruption of war

-Together with many other prisoners, in 2002, Deghayes was transported to the recently constructed Guantanamo Bay detention camp and held as a suspected enemy combatant.
+Along with other prisoners, Deghayes was transported in 2002 to the recently constructed Guantanamo Bay detention camp and held as a suspected enemy combatant.
 In 2005, he claimed that Guantanamo guards held him down and sprayed pepper spray directly into his eyes.

-Deghayes said a guard also gouged his eyes.
+Deghayes claimed a guard gouged his eyes.
 He was left permanently blind in his right eye.
 The DOD declined to comment on specific abuse claims.

-However, DOD spokesman Lieutenant Commander Flex Plexico repeated his counter-claim that al Qaeda training manuals instruct al Qaeda members to lie about abuse, if captured, to trigger international outrage.
+However, DOD spokesman Lieutenant Commander Alvin "Flex" Plexico repeated his counter-claim that al Qaeda training manuals instruct al Qaeda members to lie about abuse, if captured, to trigger international outrage.
 He described Guantanamo as "...a safe, humane and professional detention operation..."

-On August 10, 2007, family members released a detailed dossier listing the torture and humiliation that Deghaye claimed that he and other detainees were subjected to while in U.S. custody.
+On 10 August 2007, family members released a detailed dossier listing the torture and humiliation that Deghaye claimed that he and other detainees were subjected to while in U.S. custody.
 The material was reported by numerous media.